Baby's Diaper Rash: Causes, Types, Symptoms And Treatment

 According to the American Academy of Dermatology Association, you should apply petroleum jelly during each diaper change if your baby has a diaper rash (9).
 Petroleum jelly acts as a protective barrier limiting constant moisture exposure and soothing irritated skin.
 Some studies have shown that petroleum jelly can help prevent rashes in babies (10).

-Baby diaper rash can be triggered by several factors, including tight diapers; bacterial or fungal infections; and allergies to certain baby wipes, lotions, or powders.
+Diaper rash can be triggered by several factors, including tight diapers; bacterial infection or fungal infection in babies; and allergies to certain baby wipes, lotions, or powders.
 They can also be of different types, such as instant dermatitis, yeast infection, and bacterial dermatitis.
 Identifying the type and cause of the rash can help resolve the issue faster.
 They can usually be treated at home by applying petroleum jelly or ointments with zinc oxide to the affected area.
 Regular warm water baths and increased airflow in the diaper area can also help.
 However, consult your pediatrician if your baby has severe rashes and bleeding to ensure they get the right diaper rash treatment.

 Infographic: How To Prevent Diaper Rash In Babies?